 With that in mind, I offer a free 30-minute 'intro' session.
 This session is there for you to ask any questions you may want to ask me and is offered to help us both decide if we would be a 'good fit' to work together.

 I look forward to hearing from you soon.

 Please go to my contact page and either phone me, send me a text or e-mail me and I will get back to you as soon as possible, (usually within 24 hours).

 The following are just some of the reasons why people come for counselling:

-Abortion, Abuse, Addictions, Affairs and Betrayals, Alcoholism, Anger, Anorexia nervosa, Anxiety, Attachment wounds and disorders, Bereavement, Binge eating, Bipolar disorder, Borderline personality disorders, Boundaries, Bulling, Co-Dependency issues, Chronic fatigue syndrome, Couple counselling, Depression, Domestic abuse, Emotional abuse, Emotional distress, Eating disorders, Family issues, Feeling sad, Fears, Loneliness, Low confidence, Low self esteem, Low self worth, Marriage difficulties, Mental Health Issues, Money and Financial concerns, Obsessions, Obsessive Compulsive Disorder (OCD), Panic attacks, Passive aggressive behaviour, Personality disorders, Phobias, Physical abuse, Porn addictions, Post Traumatic Stress Disorder (PTSD), Post Natal Depression (PND), Trauma, Rape, Relationship issues, Redundancy, Self-Harm, Sex addictions, Sexual concerns, Spirituality, Stress, Suicidal thoughts, Supervision, Trauma, Work related stress, Worrying obsessively,
+Abortion, Abuse, Addictions, Affairs and Betrayals, Alcoholism, Anger, Anorexia nervosa, Anxiety, Attachment wounds and disorders, Bereavement, Binge eating, Bipolar disorder, Borderline personality disorders, Boundaries, Bullying, Co-Dependency issues, Chronic fatigue syndrome, Couple counselling, Depression, Domestic Abuse, Emotional Abuse, Emotional distress, Eating disorders, Family issues, Feeling sad, Fears, Loneliness, Low confidence, Low self-esteem, Low self-worth, Marriage difficulties, Mental Health Issues, Money and Financial concerns, Obsessions, Obsessive-Compulsive Disorder (OCD), Panic attacks, Passive-aggressive behaviour, Personality disorders, Phobias, Physical abuse, Porn addictions, Post Traumatic Stress Disorder (PTSD), Post Natal Depression (PND), Trauma, Rape, Relationship issues, Redundancy, Self-Harm, Sex addictions, Sexual concerns, Spirituality, Stress, Suicidal thoughts, Supervision, Trauma, Work-related stress, Worrying obsessively,